 Her chamber music partners include Austrian Pianist Markus Schirmer and English violinist Lawrence Power; further masterclasses provided her with the opportunity to perform with Benjamin Schmid, Xenia Jankovic and Peter Bruns.

 Being a previous scholarship holder of the Feldmann-Kulturell-Foundation and the Hans-KauffmannFoundation in Hamburg, Johanna has led young orchestras such as the International Regions Orchestra Baden-Württemberg, the London Young Sinfonia and the Junge Norddeutsche Philharmonie, which played in the prestigious Elbphilharmonie in Hamburg just a while ago.
 Further projects featuring the NDR Hamburg and Norddeutsche Philharmonie Rostock provided her with the opportunity to play under the baton of conductors including Zubin Mehta and Thomas Hengelbrock.

 Born in 1993 in Hamburg, Germany, Johanna started learning the violin at age six.
-Being a prize winner of the Ethel Kennedy Jacobs Award she is currently studying for a Master of Music degree at the Royal Academy of Music, London, with Prof. Rodney Friend, receiving further supported by the Oscar and Vera Ritter Foundation in Hamburg and private sponsors.
-In addition to her regular coaching, she has taken part in masterclasses with Stephan Picard, Tanja Becker-Bender and Petru Munteanu and received further tuition from Erich Grünberg and Baiba Skride.
+Being a prize winner of the Ethel Kennedy Jacobs Award she is currently studying for a Master of Music degree at the Royal Academy of Music, London, with Prof. Rodney Friend, receiving further support by the Oscar and Vera Ritter Foundation in Hamburg, the Talent Unlimited Charity in London and private sponsors.
+In addition to her regular coaching, she has taken part in masterclasses with Stephan Picard, Tanja Becker-Bender, Nicola Benedetti, Pavel Vernikov and Petru Munteanu and received further tuition from Erich Grünberg and Baiba Skride.